Importance of Shares

-Net capital gains -- long-term capital gains minus short- and long-term capital losses -- are taxed at a lower rate than regular income.
+Net capital gains – long-term capital gains minus short- and long-term capital losses – are taxed at a lower rate than regular income.
 Shares held for more than a year are long-term, while shares held for less than a year are short-term.
 The holding period starts from the day after a share purchase to the day the share is sold.
-The tax rate on most long-term capital gains tax rate is 15 percent or less, as of this publication.

 As of 2019, the IRS has established three possible tax rates for long-term capital gains, based on your income and filing status, although there is some overlapping between tax brackets.
 For individuals, you pay no capital gains taxes with $38,600 or less in total income, while you pay 15 percent for income between $38,600 and $425,800.
 The highest earners making more than $425,800 pay the top 20 percent capital gains tax rate.